 Simmonds scores 30th to lead Flyers past Islanders, 6-3

-A scrum breaks out between the New York Islanders and the Philadelphia Flyers after the horn blew to end the second period of an NHL hockey game, Thursday, March 30, 2017, in Philadelphia.
-A scrum breaks out between the New York Islanders and the Philadelphia Flyers after the horn blew to end the second period of an NHL hockey game, Thursday, March 30, 2017, in Philadelphia.
+Philadelphia Flyers' Jordan Weal, left center, celebrates his goal with Wayne Simmonds, center, against New York Islanders' Jaroslav Halak, right center, during the first period of an NHL hockey game, Thursday, March 30, 2017, in Philadelphia.
+Philadelphia Flyers' Steve Mason, center, with the help of Andrew MacDonald , Wayne Simmonds, left, covers up the puck as New York Islanders' John Tavares, center left, and Anders Lee, center right, look for the rebound during the third period of an NHL hockey game, Thursday, March 30, 2017, in Philadelphia.

 Add your comments below